google/WebFundamentals/src/content/en/tools/workbox/guides/migrations/migrate-from-v2.md

 information](/web/tools/workbox/reference-docs/latest/module-workbox-build#.getManifest) about the
 URLs which are precached.

-This like the following in v2:
+Code like the following in v2:

 ```js
 const manifestEntries = await workboxBuild.getFileManifestEntries({...});